bahari/USDX-EX-RADIO/README.md

 http://tonnesoftware.com/elsie.html

-Further practical test for the LPF section are check and tested by using NanoVNA.
+Further practical test for the LPF section was checked and tested by using NanoVNA.
 My 7 elements LPF are not very sharp in suppressing the harmonics because of the low quality capacitor and toroid used, but the characteristics as predicted from simulation software are still in accepted level.

 Furthermore the final LPF stage will further suppressed the harmonics after the RF PA stage.
 RF harmonics was test and measured by using spectrum analyzer.